Related: Get a Washington Registered Agent

 Please note: information on this page is accurate to the best of our knowledge.
 However, requirements and costs can be changed by states at any time and Harvard Business Services cannot guarantee the accuracy of this information.

 Existing LLCs and Corporations have the same document requirements in this state when applying for Foreign Qualification:

-Washington requires an application to be submitted along with a fee of $180 for both LLCs and corporations, plus a $20 online processing fee.
+An application for a Washington Certificate of Authority must be submitted along with a fee of $180 for both LLCs and corporations, plus a $20 online processing fee.
 In addition, you must appoint and maintain a Washington Registered Agent at all times.
 We can provide this service for just $99 per year.